ramSeraph/topo_map_processor/README.md

 This project provides several command-line tools to work with topographic maps.
 These tools are dynamically loaded, and you can get the most up-to-date usage information by running the tool with the `--help` flag.

+### Map Update Workflow

+This project provides a robust workflow for updating an existing tile set when map sheets are added, removed, or modified.
+The primary tools for this are `retile` and `create-force-redo-bounds`.

+The general workflow is as follows:

+1.  **Generate New Bounds**: After processing new or updated map scans with the library, you will have a new set of COGs and `.geojsonl` bound files.
+Use the `collect-bounds` tool to create an updated `bounds.geojson` file that reflects the current state of your map collection.

+2.  **Identify Changes**: Use the `create-force-redo-bounds` tool to compare your old `bounds.geojson` with the new one.

+    ```bash
+    create-force-redo-bounds --old-bounds-file old-bounds.geojson --new-bounds-file new-bounds.geojson --output-file force-redo.geojson
+    ```

+    This command analyzes the differences:
+    *   **Added Sheets**: If a map sheet exists in `new-bounds.geojson` but not in `old-bounds.geojson`.
+    *   **Deleted Sheets**: If a sheet is in `old-bounds.geojson` but has been removed from `new-bounds.geojson`.
+    *   **Modified Sheets**: If a sheet's geometry (boundary) or its content (indicated by a change in the `digest` property) has been updated.

+    The output, `force-redo.geojson`, will contain the geographic areas for all these changes, which tells the `retile` tool exactly which regions of the map need to be regenerated.

+3.  **Retile Affected Areas**: Use the `retile` tool to perform the update.
+The `force-redo.geojson` file you created contains all the information about what has changed, so a separate list of sheets is not required.

+    ```bash
+    retile --bounds-file new-bounds.geojson \
+           --force-redo-bounds-file force-redo.geojson \
+           --from-source "existing-tiles/*.pmtiles" \
+           --tiffs-dir /path/to/cogs \
+           --tiles-dir /path/to/output/tiles
+    ```

+    The `retile` tool will:
+    *   Identify all GeoTIFFs needed to regenerate the affected tiles (including adjacent, unchanged sheets).
+    *   Generate new base tiles for the changed areas.
+    *   Copy unchanged tiles from your existing tile set (`--from-source`).
+    *   Re-create parent tiles up the zoom levels.

+This workflow ensures that your tile set is updated efficiently, without having to re-process the entire map collection.

 #### `collect-bounds`

 Collects individual GeoJSONL bound files into a single GeoJSON FeatureCollection.